marcuswangweihow/FBDD/Frag_to_lead/Readme.md

 ![Overall workflow FBDD](../images/Overall_workflow_FBDD.svg)

-This is ongoing work and i am currently working on the aLMMD sampling and analysis.
+This is ongoing work and i am currently working on:
+Fragment preprocessing

+Completed work on:
+aLMMD sampling and analysis

 ---